Signs Your Disability Claim Will Be Denied (And What to Do)

 8. Your Application Had Errors or Missing Information

-Incomplete forms, missing signatures, incorrect dates, and unclear descriptions of your condition are all common reasons claims get denied.
-The SSA processes thousands of applications a day.
-They won't call you to fix a mistake — they'll simply deny the claim.
+Incomplete forms, missing signatures, incorrect dates, and vague descriptions of your condition are surprisingly common — and any one of them can trigger a denial.
+The SSA processes thousands of claims per day.
+They will not call you to fix a mistake.
+They will deny the claim and move on.

-Worried your claim has one of these problems?
+Worried your claim has one or more of these problems?
 Get Your Free Case Review →

-Best of all, it costs you nothing upfront.
-By federal law, advocate fees are capped at 25% of your back pay, with a maximum of $7,200.
-The SSA pays your advocate directly from your back pay — you never write a check.
-If you don't win, you pay nothing.
+An experienced advocate does the heavy lifting: gathering medical records, obtaining RFC forms from your doctors, preparing you for the hearing, cross-examining vocational experts, and handling all SSA communications.
+It costs you nothing upfront.
+By federal law, the fee is capped at 25% of your back pay, maximum $7,200.
+The SSA withholds this directly from your back pay — you never write a check.
+If you don't win, you owe nothing.

 Don't face this alone.
 Get Your Free Case Review →

-- Is your condition severe?
+2. Is your condition severe?
 Does it significantly limit your ability to do basic work activities?
+Most legitimate conditions pass this step, but documentation matters.

-- Can you do your past work?
-If your condition prevents you from doing your previous job, the SSA considers this.
+4. Can you do your past relevant work?
+If your condition prevents you from performing any job you held in the last 15 years, you move to step 5.

 Frequently Asked Questions